PyWoody/SnakesInSpace/README.md

 ## Installation and Requirements

-The minimum Python version supported is currently Python 3.11.
+The minimum Python version supported is currently Python 3.9.

-SnakesInSpace will require `httpx` to play and `pytest` and `respx` if you want to run the tests yourself.

-You can install SnakesInSpace from PyPi as well
+You can install SnakesInSpace from PyPi

 ```
 % pip install SnakesInSpace
 ```

+Note, the `SnakesInSpace` package will have an importable name of `snisp`.

+If you want to build from source, SnakesInSpace will require `httpx` and `python-dateutil` to play and `pytest` and `respx` if you want to run the tests yourself.